-RTO (Regional Transmission Organization): Entities corporately separate from the owners of transmission and other power market participants approved by FERC to direct the operation of the transmission system.
+RTO (Regional Transmission Organization): Entities such as MISO and SPP that are corporately separate from the owners of transmission and other power market participants approved by FERC to direct the operation of the transmission system.

 Scheduling Area: For MRO area entities, a scheduling area is similar to a control area in that a utility schedules energy and provides capacity for a defined area.
 The utility operates a 24-hour control center and is recognized as a MRO Scheduling Area.
 Unlike a control area, a scheduling area does not have generators that can follow the load in their area and are completely captured within one or more control areas.
 They must contract for load following services.
 Within MRO, a scheduling area must identify a Host Control Area.